 Which children need foster care?

 Many children in care are older, or teenagers.
 They’ll need foster carers who listen to them and help them make sense of the world.
 They’ll need plenty of patience and understanding as well as clear and fair boundaries.

 Siblings can take great comfort from one another at traumatic times of separation from parents.
 While having more than one foster child may seem a bit daunting, it is a priority for us to keep brothers and sisters together wherever possible.

 Some children have additional physical, behavioural or educational needs that require specialist care and attention.
 Diagrama Fostering offers dedicated support to all foster carers to ensure they feel fully equipped to work with any additional challenges they may face.

 Refugee children will need additional support to see them through the process of applying for permission to stay in the UK, and possibly to prepare for their return.
 They may have additional emotional, practical, language and cultural needs.
 We support our foster carers with all these aspects of their care.

 Having a baby can be confusing and complicated.
 Parents may be more vulnerable than usual – more susceptible to mental health issues such as post-natal depression, or they may have special needs that affect their ability to look after their baby.
 This is an area of specialism and requires significant recording and reporting.

 There are many different types of fostering and we recruit carers from a variety of backgrounds to meet the individual needs of each child.
 We offer comprehensive, ongoing support and training, and our team has many years of expertise supporting children with a wide range of challenges.
 Together, we can help those children reach their full potential.
-Get in touch if you’d like to know more about becoming a foster carer with Diagrama Fostering.